I’m sharing a few simple but powerful tips for women entrepreneurs to build the confidence to be seen and heard.

 This is deep work.

-This is the work I do almost daily.
+This is the work I do daily.
+When I stop, I can feel myself retreating again into hiding mode.

 3